 The Eight Types And Four Waves Of Feminism.

-You know why your here, so let's not waste anymore time.
-Here are the eight types, 4 waves, and hostilities between them.
+You know why you're here, so let's not waste any more time.
+Here are the eight types, four waves, and hostilities between them.

 LIBERAL FEMINISM